ashap-bappy/Dynamic-Programming/README.md

 # Dynamic-Programming
-Here I will updload some dynamic programming problem tutorial along with there implementation in details so that later I can understand the topic easily.
+Here I will upload some dynamic programming problem tutorial along with there implementation in details so that later I can understand the topic easily.
 Hope it will help you also. :)
 TOPICS:
   1. Largest sub array sum (kadane's algorithm).